Codecademy/docs/content/cpp/concepts/sets/terms/insert/insert.md

 ---
-Title: '.insert()'
+Title: ".insert()"
-Description: 'Inserts a single value into a set.'
+Description: "Inserts a single value into a set."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
-  - 'Game Development'
+  - "Game Development"
 Tags:
-  - 'Data Types'
+  - "Data Types"
-  - 'Sets'
+  - "Sets"
 CatalogContent:
-  - 'learn-c-plus-plus'
+  - "learn-c-plus-plus"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 Values can be inserted into a declared set with the **`.insert()`** method.